 Maryland's reading proficiency is nowhere near its potential, and students in our school systems are underperforming.
 To close this gap, state leaders must provide the necessary resources, support, and accountability to drive real change.

-- We must have superior instruction that begins with dramatic reforms to teacher-preparation programs. - Current educators need to take advantage of the nocost training programs secured by the Maryland State Department of Education (MSDE).
+• We must have superior instruction that begins with dramatic reforms to teacher-preparation programs.

 The time for incremental progress is over.
 It's time for urgent action.